plasticmacaroni/bg3-missables/checklist.md

   - Mol and Raphael conversation
   - Wake up the sleeping fist quest dialogues with Halsin
   - Talk to the Strange Ox again (don't kill it)
+  - Get the key from the little tiefling thief
 - Get the pixie to help, thanks to a drider conversation
 - Find the tiefling Rolan
   - Save him from some scary shadows